-All members of the Audit Committee are, and were during 2020, "independent" under NYSE rules.
+All members of the Audit Committee are, and were during 2021, "independent" under NYSE rules.
 The Board has determined that each member of the Audit Committee qualifies as an audit committee financial expert, as that term is defined in the rules of the SEC.

 The Audit Committee operates pursuant to a charter that was approved by the Board and that is reviewed and reassessed at least annually.
-The Audit Committee's oversight responsibility includes oversight relating to: (i) the integrity of

-WashREIT's consolidated financial statements and financial reporting process; (ii) WashREIT's systems of disclosure controls and procedures, internal control over financial reporting and other financial information provided by WashREIT; (iii) WashREIT's compliance with financial, legal and regulatory requirements; (iv) the annual independent audit of WashREIT's financial statements, the engagement and retention of the registered independent public accounting firm and the evaluation of the qualifications, independence and performance of such independent public accounting firm; (v) the role and performance of WashREIT's internal audit function; and (vi) the fulfillment of the other responsibilities of the Audit Committee set forth in its charter.
+The Audit Committee's oversight responsibility includes oversight relating to: (i) the integrity of WashREIT's consolidated financial statements and financial reporting process; (ii) WashREIT's systems of disclosure controls and procedures, internal control over financial reporting and other financial information provided by WashREIT; (iii) WashREIT's compliance with financial, legal and regulatory requirements; (iv) the annual independent audit of WashREIT's financial statements, the engagement and retention of the registered independent public accounting firm and the evaluation of the qualifications, independence and performance of such independent public accounting firm; (v) the role and performance of WashREIT's internal audit function; and (vi) the fulfillment of the other responsibilities of the Audit Committee set forth in its charter, including overseeing certain financial risks, as discussed above, and considering potential related party transactions, as discussed below.